-When SSH (or tools using SSH like Git, rsync, or Terraform) attempts to authenticate with a remote server, it tries to load private keys from locations specified in your SSH configuration or command-line arguments.
+When SSH (or tools that use SSH like Git, rsync, or Terraform) attempts to authenticate with a remote server, it tries to load private keys from locations specified in your SSH configuration or command-line arguments.
 This error appears when SSH looks for a key file at the specified path and finds nothing—either the file was deleted, moved to a different location, the path is incorrect, or you haven't generated SSH keys yet.
 The error is typically harmless when it appears during connection attempts (SSH tries multiple configured keys), but if it's the only authentication method available, the connection will fail.
-In verbose SSH output (using -v flag), you'll see this as a "debug3" message for each missing key it tries.
+In verbose SSH output (using the -v flag), you'll see this as a "debug3" message for each missing key it tries.

 List all files in your .ssh directory to see what keys are available: